 Everyday Is Like Sunday is a comedy/drama aiming the lens at post-collegiate characters stuck between their imminently-ending youth and impending adulthood.
 The film follows Mark, Jason, and Flora, as they realistically attempt to pull themselves out of economic and emotional doldrums.

-Everyday Is Like Sunday is an upcoming feature film that will later be distributed as a ten-episode web series (which will feature additional material not present in the film).
+Everyday Is Like Sunday is a micro-budget feature film.
 It is written by Pavan Moondi & Michael Sloane, and directed by Pavan Moondi.

 Cast & Crew

 David Dineen-Porter (Mark)

 David is an actor, writer, stand-up comedian and musician from Toronto, Canada.
 He is perhaps best known for L’Brondelle’s Universe, a transmedia property he created and starred-in that went viral in 2007.
 David performs regularly in Toronto and is a part of the Laugh Sabbath group of associated comedians.
 McSweeney’s has published David’s writing, and his comedy has been endorsed by the likes of Reggie Watts and Eugene Mirman.

 Adam Gurfinkel (Jason)